-This prospectus relates to the sale of 15,801,384 shares of common stock of VirnetX Holding Corporation by the security holders named below.
+This prospectus relates to the sale of 16,010,697 shares of common stock of VirnetX Holding Corporation by the security holders named below.
 VirnetX Holding Corporation will not receive any of the proceeds of the sale of the securities by the selling security holders.
+All shares shown below are on a post-split basis and all shares of Preferred Stock were converted to common stock pursuant to the merger on a one for one basis.